 The service period, as used in the standards, is defined as a period of one year from the date of closing and/or final acceptance of the project, unless otherwise agreed upon by the builder and the homeowner and noted in the contract.

 The corrective measures and suggested methods of repair listed in the manual are not the only remedies to the observations mentioned.

-Ask your HBA member builder or remodeler for a copy of the Indiana Quality Assurance Builder Standards.
-Current members enrolled in the program are listed to the right.
+Ask your HBA member builder or remodeler for a copy of the Indiana Quality Assurance Builder Standards (IQABS).
 If you have questions, please call the HBA of Fort Wayne at (260) 420-2020.